Congress, campaigns engage in tug-of-war over gas prices as summer travel begins

 Neither a spokesperson for the Trump Organization nor his 2024 presidential campaign immediately responded to a request for comment Thursday.

-The post Congress, campaigns engage in tug-of-war over gas prices as summer travel begins appeared first on Kentucky Lantern.
+The post Congress, campaigns engage in tug-of-war over gas prices as summer travel begins appeared first on Kansas Reflector.